alawllm/finances_app/README.md

 **Implemented features:**

-- create their own account with email and password
-- log in
-- create records
-- see all records
-- delete records

-**Main planned features MVP:**

 - firebase authentication and authorization
 - storing records in firestore database
+- showing records only to users who created them
+- creating, reading, deleting records

+**Further planned features MVP:**

+- possibility to create ledgers with access for more than one user
 - choosing records depending on a category
 - CRUD functionality
 - hover and focus states for the interactive elements on the page;